andrewmenich/craft-redactor-script-buttons/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Redactor Script Buttons.

-4. Make sure that the `scriptbuttons` plugin is added to all Redactor configs that you want superscript and subscript buttons to appear in.
+4. Make sure that the `scriptbuttons` plugin is added to all Redactor configs that you want superscript and subscript buttons to appear in and that `sup` and/or `sub` are added to the buttons section.

 Example:

+    buttons: "sup", "sub",
     plugins: ['scriptbuttons']

 ## Craft Redactor Script Buttons Roadmap